newslynx/newslynx-core/docs/api.rst

 **Authors**
 ++++++++++++++++++

 The **Authors** API enables the creation, update, and deletion of Authors.
-It also enables programmatic access to the associations between authors and content items.
+It also enables programmatic access to creation and modification of associations between authors and content items.

-**NOTE**
-- Authors are automatically created on Content Item creation.
-This is often achieved through an imperfect extraction methodology.
-As a result, this API is useful for making sure there are no duplicate authors and that they have the correct names.

-TK: Author Metrics

-.. _endpoint-metrics-json:
+.. _endpoints-authors-json:

 Author JSON
 ~~~~~~~~~~~~~~~~~